 This view of propositions is called conceptualism which Quentin Smith defines as follows: “Conceptualism with respect to propositions is the theory that it is necessarily the case that propositions are effects of mental causes.”
 (Faith and Philosophy, Vol. 11, No. 1, p.
 38).
 Conceptualism is to be distinguished from views that identify propositions with things which aren’t intrinsically about anything and therefore cannot be true or false (for example, sentences, abstract objects, properties, and facts).
 Beliefs are surely mental in nature and thus may look like promising candidates for being truth-bearers.
 But beliefs are attitudes towards propositions rather than being the bearers of truth and falsity themselves: if I believe 2+2=4 I have an affirmative attitude towards the proposition 2+2=4 (for an argument against the view that beliefs can be adequate bearers of truth, see my post here).

-Of course, the reality of intentionality as such is something which, because it is purposeful, many philosophers hope to jettison from their world views which feature the purposeless movements of matter in motion (including the purposeless movements of themselves!) and the non-teleological explanations of physics, chemistry, and biology.
+Of course, the reality of intentionality as such is something which, because it is purposeful, many philosophers hope to jettison from their world views which feature the purposeless movements of matter in motion (including the purposeless movements of themselves!) and the widely embraced non-teleological explanations of physics, chemistry, and biology.
 But to deny the existence of intentionality appears to be self-defeating since the very act of denying the thesis that intentional mental states exist presupposes an intentional mental state toward that thesis.
-If the so-called denial is indeed nothing but an effect of purposeless movement, akin to a word unintentionally formed by the sea in the sand, then it is unclear how we are to construe it as a denial.
+If the so-called denial is indeed nothing but an effect of purposeless movement, akin to a word unintentionally formed by the sea in the sand, then it is unclear how we are to construe it as a meaningful denial.

 Comments on Premises 6 and 7